Interview with Bill Ballantyne

 Description

 Bill Ballantyne was in his first year at Cambridge University and a member of the Air Squadron when war was declared out in 1939.
-Upon joining the air force, he was posted to South Africa, where he trained as a pilot on Tiger Moths.
+Upon joining the Air Force, he was posted to South Africa, where he trained as a pilot on Tiger Moths.
 He joined 267 Squadron based in Egypt, and completed Transport Command duties by delivering supplies to the front-line, and returning wounded servicemen.
 He describes how his lack of fulfilment in this role motivated him to volunteer for Bomber Command.
-Ballantyne trained on Oxfords and Wellingtons at RAF Lossiemouth, before joining 77 Squadron, based at RAF Full Sutton.
-He recollects the events of an operation to Goch where, after missing the target they turned around and nearly hit a Lancaster head-on.
+Bill trained on Oxfords and Wellingtons at RAF Lossiemouth, before joining 77 Squadron, based at RAF Full Sutton.
+He recollects the events of an operation to Goch where, after missing the target they turned around and almost hit a Lancaster head-on.
 He also describes preferring flying a Halifax to a Lancaster, the basic conditions of his Nissen hut, and visiting his girlfriend in York.
 He was demobilised in 1946 and resumed a career serving as an international lawyer in the Middle East.
-Ballantyne notes that in retrospect he is not proud of his role bombing civilians, and also recalls meeting the descendants of his wireless operator at a 77 Squadron Memorial Club meeting, who thanked him for returning their relative home safely.
+Bill notes that, in retrospect, he is not proud of his role bombing civilians, and also recalls meeting the descendants of his wireless operator at a 77 Squadron Memorial Club meeting, who thanked him for returning their relative home safely.

 Creator